-Vendor management requires continuous monitoring and oversight.
-Your policy needs to discuss how you plan to do this.
-Historically, organizations use audits to assess a vendor’s stability.
-Organizations collected documentation that showed the effectiveness of their controls during a point-in-time or period-in-time.
-These insights help alleviate concerns, but hackers do not limit themselves to a period of time.
-They evolve and attack continuously.
+Vendor management requires continuous monitoring and oversight, and your policy needs to clearly state how you plan to do this.
+Historically, organizations have used audits to assess a vendor’s stability, which provides a snapshot of a vendor’s cybersecurity strategy and the effectiveness of their controls.
+However, because these audits only act as point-in-time assessments, it is not always an accurate representation of an organization’s cybersecurity posture.
+Additionally, hackers do not limit themselves to a period of time and are constantly evolving their cyber attacks.

-Finally, your policy needs to address how you plan to mitigate a vendor risk when you find an IT security gap.
-Once you detect a vendor whose security posture puts you at risk, you need to establish steps that mitigate that risk.
-Action items can include contacting the vendor, monitoring their remediation process, and, in the extreme, terminating the relationship.
-Once you notify a vendor that they pose a risk to your security, you need to refer back to the trust but verify method.
-You can trust that they will close their IT gap, but you need to verify their success.
+Finally, your policy needs to address how you plan to mitigate a vendor risk once vulnerabilities have been identified.
+Once you detect a vendor whose security posture puts your organization at risk, you need to outline what steps should be taken to mitigate said risk.
+Action items can include contacting the vendor, monitoring their remediation process, and in some cases, terminating the relationship.

 While creating and maintaining an effective vendor risk management policy takes a substantial amount of hard work and effort, the threat to your organization is very real.
 To mitigate the risks third-party vendors pose, you must audit and continuously monitor their activities.
 Failure to do so could cost your organization.